Notes on the Geography of China: Hong Kong

 The old Court of Final Appeal, shown in relation to Victoria Peak and the residential towers of Mid-Levels.

-St. John's Cathedral, fairly lost benearth the proud bank logos.
+St. John's Cathedral, fairly lost beneath the proud bank logos.

-Designed by Paul Rudolph, it's presently the Lippo Centre.
+Designed by Paul Rudolph, it later became the Lippo Centre.

 Residential towers under construction.